samus42/tkk/golgoroth.md

 **Q: Trust you?
 You told us to jump into that big black ball at the Warpriest that killed us!**

-**A:** Hmm, that did come back and bite me didn't it.
+**A:** Hmm, that did come back and bite me, didn't it?
 But don't worry, there's something you can do to save yourself, **shoot the Axiom Bolts**.
 A pulse rifle is great for this, or a machine gun.
 You only need to survive for a couple of seconds.

 After #2 shoots Golgoroth in the back, they will have his full attention.
 So everyone else drop out of cover and start shooting the L1 orb.
 Have a Titan drop a Weapons Bubble on middle of the ledge.
 When the orb breaks, a pool of goo will form in the pit under it.
 Everyone **except** #1 needs to drop into that pit and get into the pool.